graphite-project/graphite-web/docs/tools.rst

 rearview
 --------
 `rearview`_ is a real-time monitoring framework that sits on top of Graphite's time series data.
 This allows users to create monitors that both visualize and alert on data as it streams from Graphite.
-The monitors themselves are simple Ruby scripts which run in a sandbox to provide additinoal security.
+The monitors themselves are simple Ruby scripts which run in a sandbox to provide additional security.
 Monitors are also configured with a crontab compatible time specification used by the scheduler.
 Alerts can be sent via email, pagerduty, or campfire.

 Rocksteady